Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Function with unlimited number of parameters

-Sometimes we do not know how many arguments the user going to pass.
+Sometimes we do not know how many arguments the user is going to pass.
 Therefore, we should know how to write a function which can take unlimited number of arguments.
-The way we do it has a significant difference between a function declaration(regular function) and arrow function.
-Let us see examples both in function declaration and arrow function.
+This approach highlights a significant difference between a function declaration (regular function) and an arrow function.
+Let us see examples both using function declaration and arrow function.

 #### Unlimited number of parameters in regular function

- A function declaration provides a function scoped arguments array like object.
-Any thing we passed as argument in the function can be accessed from arguments object inside the functions.
+ A function declaration provides a function scoped arguments array like objects.
+Anything we pass as an argument to the function can be accessed using the arguments object inside the function.
 Let us see an example

  ```js
 // Let us access the arguments object